fishishappyandfree/fishishappyandfree.github.io/index.md

 <table>
-	<CAPTION>Table.1 The number of target speaker speech is 30</CAPTION>
+	<CAPTION>Table.1 The comparision between the functional DMN (FDMN) and other models when number of target speaker's speech is 30</CAPTION>
     <tr>
         <th> ID </th>
 		<th> Ground Truth</th>